 Of course, the ancient Greeks and their adherents could not comprehend any language other than their own being the divine or first language.
 They especially couldn’t think of Hebrew as the viable alternative.

-The Greeks believed their language and culture to be superior to anything else.
-For example, the last non-Christian Roman Emperor, Julian, rejected what was then known to be the sect of the Galileans (Christianity) because it was not of Greek origin, nor wrought from the Greek language, and worse yet, it came from something obscure and unimportant as Hebrew.
-This can be gleaned from an argument by the fifth-century Pope of Alexandria, Cyril.
+The Greeks believed their language and culture were superior to anything else.
+For example, the last non-Christian Roman Emperor, Julian, rejected what was then known to be the sect of the Galileans (Christianity) because it was not of Greek origin nor wrought from the Greek language, and worse yet, it came from something obscure and unimportant as Hebrew.
+The fifth-century Pope of Alexandria, Cyril, argues against this pride.
 He wrote a lengthy refutation against Julian’s diatribe.
-Here is an important quote relating to Hebrew being a sacred language;
+Here is an important quote relating to Hebrew being a sacred language:

 For you esteem very lightly the distinguished men with the one subsequent Hebrew language that went a different way from the Greek, and I reckon that your Ausonian which was made for everyone, that you arranged it a certain number?
 Furthermore, has it not been truly said to us that if we wish to understand the straight and narrow, the Greek language is not about to be held as the author of religious devotion. . .
 And so we are taught that the greatest place of moral virtue is through the sacred writings of the divinely inspired Scriptures.
 Nevertheless, we use such things for the preparation of sound teachings with Greek thoughts since we are not familiar with the Hebrew language.15

-Why Hebrew was so elevated by a number of prominent Christian leaders throughout the centuries in one aspect but neglected in most western ecclesiastical theological discourses is a mystery.
-Internal church discussions have historically been built on the Greek or Latin language.
+Why Hebrew was so elevated by several prominent Christian leaders throughout the centuries in one aspect but neglected in most Western ecclesiastical theological discourses is a mystery.
+The Greek and Latin languages are the primary historical languages of the Church with little reference to Hebrew.

 As mentioned earlier, one cannot deduce what the first language of mankind was.
-Joseph Naveh, in his book, Early History of the Alphabet may be getting closer to the first language.
-He proposes that Hebrew, Aramaic, Arabic, Greek, Latin and a host of other languages can be traced to a Proto-Canaanite language.17 Hebrew itself is in the middle of the Proto-Canaanite pack of later developed languages.
-He is restricting his knowledge to Semitic languages only, and this does not go back far enough.
-Sumerian is by far an older language, but that too may have been one of many languages that existed around 2700 BC.
-It is one of the few to have survived in written form from that period that is available to us today.
-There are not enough physical forms of written ancient languages that date far back to make any credible claims of a first language.
+In his book, Early History of the Alphabet, Joseph Naveh may be getting closer to the first language.
+He proposes that Hebrew, Aramaic, Arabic, Greek, Latin, and other languages are traceable to a Proto-Canaanite language.17 Hebrew itself is in the middle of the Proto-Canaanite pack of later-developed languages.
+He is restricting his knowledge to Semitic languages only, and this needs to go back further.
+Sumerian is by far an older language, but that may have been one of many languages that existed around 2700 BC.
+It is one of the few to have survived in written form from that period available to us today.
+There needs to be more physical forms of written ancient languages that date far back to make credible claims of a first language.

-This hasn’t stopped inquiries into the subject.
+This has not stopped inquiries into the subject.
 Cécile Young covers the topic of the first language in depth within his book: Etienne Fourmont (1683-1745) Oriental and Chinese Languages in Eighteenth-Century France.

 The debate on the first language of mankind had actually started as early as the fourth century among the fathers of the Church.
 St Jerome, St Chrysostom, and St Augustine claimed that Hebrew was the most ancient language while St. Gregory of Nyssa and St. Ephrem the Syrian contradicted this claim (the latter claimed Syriac as the first language).
 Up to the seventeenth-century, the debate was still open, and the Church still maintained Hebrew as the divine language.
 Brian Walton, editor of the famous Polyglot Bible published in 1657, declared: “The first language, Hebrew, most certainly comes from God himself; on that there should be universal agreement.”
 In 1669, John Webb (1611-1672), and English architect and antiquarian, claimed Chinese as the first language in his A Historical Essay Endeavouring (sic) a Probability that the Language of the Empire of China is the Primitive Language (London, 1669).
 In his controversial work Histoire critique du Vieux Testament, censured in 1678, Richard Simon had dismissed the idea of a divine language taught by Adam to God; he still supported the hypothesis that Hebrew could be the first language, although he was ready to express some doubts about it.